 - Neither is it necessary to state what is not going to be mentioned, or why the author has not considered a theory or perspective.

 When you send in your scientific article, you should:

 2. Indicate the title of the article, name(s) of the author(s), and the address to which the editorial staff should send correspondence on a separate page.
-The Editorial Board sends each article to two anonymous, independent reviewers for independent assessment, and the author’s name should not appear in the version sent to these reviewers.

 3. Give a brief description of yourself separately, with title, subject area, and any work and/or activities that might be of relevance.